 Gifted and 2e Resources

-- Great articles on gifted/2e and homeschooling
+- Great newsletters on gifted/2e and homeschooling

 - books covering specific challenges for gifted/2e homeschoolers.

-- and online courses for gifted/2e students.
+- and online talks for gifted/2e parents.

 Lisa Rivero has also written a book on gifted homeschooling which I found very helpful when I was starting, called “Creative Homeschooling: A Resource Guide for Smart Families“.
 Great Potential Press also has a number of other great books on gifted/2e topics as well.